Rabina4363sf/how-to-show-the-context-menu-while-adding-a-new-record-using-add-new-row-in-winforms-datagrid/README.md

 //Get the record context while AddingNewRow menu by customization private void SfDataGrid_MouseUp(object sender, MouseEventArgs e) {
     // get the row and column index based on the pointer position var rowColIndex = sfDataGrid.TableControl.PointToCellRowColumnIndex(e.Location);

     //Check the condition is AddNewRow and Only show the context menu while pressing right button of Mouse if (e.Button == MouseButtons.Right && sfDataGrid.IsAddNewRowIndex(rowColIndex.RowIndex) && this.sfDataGrid.RecordContextMenu != null && !rowColIndex.IsEmpty)
     {
         ContextMenuStrip contextMenu = null;
         //set the Record contextMenu for AddNewRow
         contextMenu = this.sfDataGrid.RecordContextMenu;
         //get the location
         var location = this.sfDataGrid.TableControl.PointToScreen(e.Location);
         if (contextMenu != null)
         {
-                    //show the ContextMenu for AddNewRow
+            //show the ContextMenu for AddNewRow contextMenu.Show(location);
-                    contextMenu.Show(location);
         }
     }
 }

 ```
 ![Shows the context menu in AddNewRow](ShowtheContextMenuAddingNewRecord.gif)

-The following screenshot shows the ContextMenu in AddNewRow in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid),
+The following screenshot shows the ContextMenu in AddNewRow in DataGrid,

 ![Shows the context menu in AddNewRow of SfDataGrid](ContextMenuShowing.png)